RMerl/asuswrt-merlin/README-merlin.txt

           monitoring of your connected wifi clients.
    - CHANGED: Reverted RT-AC66U driver to previous version as some users were experiencing stability issues with the 3754 version.
+   - CHANGED: Updated p910nd to 0.97 to resolve incomplete print jobs (patch by stsichler)
    - FIXED: Issues when connecting with Russian ISPs relying on DHCP+VPN (such as Beeline)
    - FIXED: When enabling WAN access to webui, the router would always forward both http and https ports regardless of if either of these were disabled.
+   - FIXED: Shared printers over LPRng would sometime fail to completely print the last page (patch by stsichler)

 378.50 (7-Feb-2015)